jpjpcs/42_born2beroot/README.md

 `dpkg -l | grep sudo`#checks if the Sudo is installed and its version.
 `hostnamectl`#gives info about the hostname
-`sudo chage -l username`checks the pass requirements `sudo ufw status numbered`If anything different appears, a graphical interface is being used.
+`sudo chage -l username`checks the pass requirements `sudo ufw status numbered`If anything different appears, a grWe configured the password policy to meet the project's security requirements.
+We edited the common-password file to set the password retry limit to 3, password length to 10, and maximum repeated characters to 3.
+We set the password expiration policy using login.defs and chage commands.
+Lastly, we checked the password policy using chage.aphical interface is being used.
 `sudo systemctl status ssh`
 `cd /var/log/sudo/ && cat sudo_config`
 `getent group sudo`